-Our last Open Day of the year is coming up on Saturday 14th October, and as ever we’d like to build up as much conversation online as possible to get visitors and prospective students (as well as our staff & student helpers!) excited about the university and the event.
+Our first Open Days of the year are coming up this month, and as ever we’d like to build up as much conversation online as possible to get visitors and prospective students (as well as our staff & student helpers!) excited about the university and the event.

 That’s where you come in.

 Firstly, make sure you’re following all our primary social media channels!

 Remember, use the hashtag #SurreyOpenDay if you want to join the conversation on Twitter or Instagram!